dustin/dustin.sallings.org/_posts/2021-06-23-monads-are-tedious-in-go.markdown

 1. You have to add the dreaded `if err != nil { return err }` code everywhere.
-2. You're have to check errors and ignore values on error by *convention*.
+2. You have to check errors and ignore values on error by *convention*.

 The first point is mildly annoying.
 It seems unnecessary and there's